laurakond/Once-Upon-a-Time/README.md

 ### Frameworks, Libraries and Programs Used

 The following resources were used to help implement the website:
-- [Lucidchart](https://lucid.app/) for creating flowchart of the game
+- [Lucidchart](https://lucid.app/) for creating flowchart of the game.
-- [GitHub](https://github.com/) for creating and storing files and folders of the website
+- [GitHub](https://github.com/) for creating and storing files and folders of the website.
-- **Git** was used for version control
+- **Git** was used for version control.
-- **VScode** editor for writing the code
+- **VScode** editor for writing the code.
-- [CI Python Linter](https://pep8ci.herokuapp.com/#) for validating and checking my code for best code practices
+- [CI Python Linter](https://pep8ci.herokuapp.com/#) for validating and checking my code for best code practices.
-- [Heroku](https://www.heroku.com) for accessing and storing my application game
+- [Heroku](https://www.heroku.com) for accessing and storing my application game.
 - I used the following libraries for the project:
-    - **gspread** allowed to access, edit and manipulate data stored in the Google worksheets
+    - **gspread** allowed to access, edit and manipulate data stored in the Google worksheets.
-    - **google.oauth2.service_account** allowed to set up the authentication needed to access my GOOGLE cloud project
+    - **google.oauth2.service_account** allowed to set up the authentication needed to access my GOOGLE cloud project.
-    - **time** module's sleep function allowed to manipulate the timeframe when to display the game content
+    - **time** module's sleep function allowed to manipulate the timeframe when to display the game content.
-    - **os** library system method allowed to clear the screen for better user experience when displaying the game
+    - **os** library system method allowed to clear the screen for better user experience when displaying the game.

  [Return to Table of Contents](#table-of-contents)